-Calwell also needs to lose many of its existing voters to compensate for gaining such large areas.
-With the Gladstone Park-West Meadows SA2 already predominately in Maribyrnong, it makes sense to unite this area moving 7839 projected voters.
-If Greenvale-Bulla (16648) is moved along with it the numbers for Calwell becomes quite close to the quota, and certainly well within tolerance.
+Calwell also needs to lose many of its existing voters to compensate for gaining such larger areas.
+With the Gladstone Park-West Meadows SA2 already predominately in Maribyrnong it makes sense to unite this area moving 7839 projected voters.
+If Greenvale-Bulla (16648) is moved along with it the numbers for Calwell falls guite close to the guota.